VictorAlx23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. chmod --reference=olleh hello - Write a script that sets the mode of the file hello the same as olleh’s mode
 12. chmod -R +X . - script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 12. mkdir -m 751 my_dir - create a directory with specified permissions
+13. chgrp school hello - script that changes the group owner to school for the file hello